soulsama972/Show-Case-WIP/README.md

 # show-case-WIP
 ## Description

-automate tool with a graphic interface that use windows internal function.
+automate tool with a graphic interface that use windows internal functions. you can use the tool for automations, running models, and perform complex task.
+exmples:
+* mouse clicking (a list of points on the app that you saved using the gui interface to perform a task.
+* wating for event to happen than do something.
+* keylogger (save the key press from your appliaction of your choosing).
+* auto logging etc.

 - [x] attach/launch a process.
 - [x] virtual keyboard/mouse.
 - [x] esay opening and managing multi processing (same process/application).